 Linwood is a very small town located in the state of Michigan.
 With a population of 4,648 people and just one neighborhood, Linwood is the 202nd largest community in Michigan.

-When you are in Linwood, you'll notice that it is more blue-collar than most other communities in America.
-35.47% of Linwood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Linwood is a blue-collar town, with 35.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Linwood is a town of construction workers and builders, professionals, and managers.
 There are especially a lot of people living in Linwood who work in management occupations (13.39%), office and administrative support (9.08%), and healthcare (8.48%).

 And if you like science, one thing you'll find is that Linwood has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.